curvedinf/dir-assistant/README.md

 ./setup.sh
 ```

+### For Local LLMs

-Note: llama-cpp-python's wheel compile was quite buggy for me on both AMD and Nvidia systems I tested.
+The llama-cpp-python's wheel compile was quite buggy for me on both AMD and Nvidia systems I tested.
 You may need to manually change the llama-cpp-python wheel compile options to make it build successfully.
 To do this, activate the virtualenv (`pyenv activate dir-assistant`) and then run `pip install llama-cpp-python==0.2.56`
 with the options.
 Reference their install instructions for more info: https://github.com/abetlen/llama-cpp-python